 Data Submission Options

-Limit the supporter data which may be shared with custom targets:
+Limit the supporter data shared with custom targets:

 - Do not submit supporter phone numbers in messages to this Custom Target